andredisa/JSDevHub/README.md

 ---

-### 2. 🎰 Casino Slot Machine
+### 2. 🎰 Slot Machine - Play and Win!
-**Folder:** `casino/`
+**Folder:** `slotmachine/`

-A graphical slot machine with credits, rewards, and number-based reels that spin on each play.
+A simple web project in HTML, CSS, and JavaScript that simulates a slot machine.
+Users can bet their credits and try to win prizes based on the results of the spins.

-- 🎰 3 number-based spinning reels
+- ✅ Click the **SPIN** button to spin the slot machine
-- 💵 Win system based on number combinations
+- ✅ View the results of the spins with fruit images
-- 🧠 `Casino` object handles the game logic
+- ✅ Winning system based on number combinations
-- 🚫 Alerts shown when credits run out
+- 🔁 **RESET** button to restore the game and initial credits

-🔧 Technologies: **HTML, CSS, Vanilla JavaScript**
+🔧 Technologies: **HTML5, CSS, JavaScript (OOP)**

 ---